Xilinx/Vitis-Tutorials/Hardware_Acceleration/Introduction/acceleration_basics.md

 ## Acceleration Concepts

-Rather than dive immediately into the API, especially if you don't have much experience with acceleration, let's start with a simplified metaphor to help explain what must happen in an acceleration system.
+Rather than diving immediately into the API, especially if you don't have much experience with acceleration, let's start with a simplified analogy to help explain what must happen in an acceleration system.

 Imagine that you have been given the job of giving tours of your city.
 Your city may be large or small, dense or sparse, and may have specific traffic rules that you must follow.
 This is your **application space**.